There seems to be some controversy who first “legitimately” named the plant family Saururaceae.

-The plant family Saururaceae F.Voigt was named and described as such by Friedrich Siegmund Voigt in Analyse Der Frucht Und Des Saamenkorns in 1811.
+According to Plants of the World Online, Saururaceae F.Voigt was first named and described as such by Friedrich Siegmund Voigt in Analyse Der Frucht Und Des Saamenkorns in 1811.
+The link to IPNI says the name is suppressed but conserved.

-Some sources suggest Saururaceae Rich. ex T.Lestib. is the correct scientific name of the family.
+Most websites and databases use Saururaceae Rich. ex T.Lestib. is the scientific name of the family.
 It was described as such by Thémistocle Gaspard Lestiboudois in Botanographie Élémentaire in 1826.
 Mr. Lestiboudois gave Louis Claude Marie Richard credit for first naming and describing the family.

 I only have experience with Houttuynia cordata ‘Chameleon’ which was given to me by a friend when I lived in Mississippi.
 I left it behind when I moved back to the family farm in west-central Missouri in 2013.
 Then, found a pot of it at a local greenhouse in 2019 but it didn’t make it through the winter.
 Hopefully, I can find it again because I enjoyed this species…